jimothyGator/jimothyGator.github.io/source/_posts/2013-06-01-powerpoint-is-real-work.md

 comments: true
 categories:
 ---
 One day, I was at the mall with my girlfriend, fulfiling my boyfriendly responsibilities.
-We passed by the Microsoft store, and she did a double-take.
-"Wait a minute, isn't the Apple store upstairs?" she asked as she looked in the shop with white walls and evenly spaced tables with computers and gadgets on display.
-A Microsoft store does, surely by no coincidence, closely resemble an Apple store.
+We passed by the Microsoft Store, and she did a double-take.
+"Wait a minute, isn't the Apple Store upstairs?" she asked as she looked in the shop with white walls and evenly spaced tables with computers and gadgets on display.
+A Microsoft Store does, surely by no coincidence, closely resemble an Apple Store.
 But there are at least two obvious differences.

 One is the four color logo out front.
-The second is that the Microsoft store had few customers, in contrast to what is, at this mall at least, a perpetually packed Apple store.
+The second is that the Microsoft Store had few customers, in contrast to what is, at this mall at least, a perpetually packed Apple Store.
 There had to be at least twice as many employees as customers, and maybe three times as many.

 "Let's go in," she said.